Tips for Lesbian Sex: 11 Erogenous Zones for Women that Every Lesbian Couple Must Explore

-- Move your finger tips, or lips, with enough pressure to avoid tickling, from the bottom of the rib cage to the hips and you will reflexively causes the pelvic-floor muscles to contract which increases arousal.
+- Move your fingertips, or lips, with enough pressure to avoid tickling, from the bottom of the rib cage to the hips and you will reflexively cause the pelvic-floor muscles to contract which increases arousal.
 The pelvic floor is key to a strong orgasm, so when you can get the attention of her pelvic floor, you are on the right track.

 - The belly button for some women is very sensitive and has a direct link to the clitoris.
 Neurologically, the belly button and the clitoris grew from the same tissue at birth, so they are neurologically connected.

 - If touching or licking the belly button is too intense, or not pleasurable, try moving a couple of inches south (three finger-widths), and caress or even press on this area, known as the “sea of energy.”
 Doing so is said to increase blood flow and release tension, both of which contribute to a stronger orgasm.